Updated: Dec 1, 2022

 California's disability discrimination laws define "disabilities" into three categories: physical disability, mental disability, and medical conditions.
-It's important to speak to a Los Angeles Employment Lawyer with experience in disability discrimination because what constitutes a disability is sometimes complicated and a difficult to define for non-lawyers.
+It is best to speak to the best employment attorney in California with experience in disability discrimination because what constitutes a disability is sometimes complicated to define for non-lawyers.

 Medical condition: any health impairment related to or associated with a diagnosis of cancer or a record or history of cancer, or genetic characteristics.

-Genetic characteristics are when an individual has a gene or inherited characteristic that is associated with a statistically increased risk of the development of a disease or condition.
+Genetic characteristics are when an individual has a gene or inherited characteristic associated with a statistically increased risk of developing a disease or condition.

 What are Reasonable Accommodations?

-It is illegal for employers in California “to refuse to make reasonable accommodation for the known disability of an employee.”
-The only exception to this rule is if the accommodation will result in undue hardship to the business’ operation.
+Reasonable Accommodation (RA) is a logical adjustment made to a job and/or the work environment that enables a qualified disabled person to perform the essential functions of that position.
+The only exception to this rule is if the accommodation will result in undue hardship to the business operation.

 The Interactive Process

-It is illegal for the employer to "fail to engage in a timely manner, in good faith, interactive process with the employee to determine effective reasonable accommodations, if any, in response to a request for reasonable accommodation by an employee with a known physical or mental disability or known medical condition.
+It is illegal for the employer to "fail to engage promptly, in good faith, interactive process with the employee to determine effective reasonable accommodations, if any, in response to a request for reasonable accommodation by an employee with a known physical or mental disability or known medical condition.

-After your Los Angeles Employment Lawyer and you have decided on a plan of action, they will begin to collect the documents and evidence you have including a timeline of events, any SMS messages, emails or documented interactions, and your employee file if it's available.
+After your California Employment Disability Lawyer and you have decided on a plan of action, they will begin to collect the documents and evidence you have, including a timeline of events, any SMS messages, emails, or documented interactions, and your employee file if it's available.

-At that point, your attorney will file your lawsuit with the court by creating and submitting a "complaint."
+At that point, your California Employment Disability Lawyer will file your lawsuit with the court by creating and submitting a "complaint."
 This complaint contains some basic facts of the case, describing who was negligent, the facts surrounding your claim, and the outcome.

-Once the complaint has been filed, your disability discrimination attorneys have a time limit to "serve" your employer with the complaint.
+Once the complaint has been filed, your disability discrimination attorney has a time limit to "serve" your employer with the complaint.
 Now, your employer has to respond to the complaint.
-Your employer will probably try to get the case thrown out around by refusing responsibility, the discovery process kicks off.
+Your employer will probably try to get the case thrown out by refusing responsibility; the discovery process starts.

-The discovery process is when your disability discrimination attorneys and the opposing counsel exchange evidence.
-There are questions chosen by your attorneys, questions required to be answered by the state (form interrogatories), a request by the attorneys for the other party to admit certain facts, and requests for production of supporting documentation.
+The discovery process is when your disability discrimination attorney and the opposing counsel exchange evidence.
+Your attorneys choose questions, questions required to be answered by the state (form interrogatories), a request by the attorneys for the other party to admit certain facts, and requests for the production of supporting documentation.

-This is also the time in when depositions are taken which are interviews, under oath, that your attorney will accompany you to.
+This is also when depositions are taken, which are interviews under oath, and your attorney will accompany you.

 How Much Is Your Disability Discrimination Lawsuit Worth?

-Your Los Angeles Employment Lawyer will be able to help you get compensated for the wages that you would have made if you had not been subjected to disability discrimination.
+Your California Employment Disability Lawyer will be able to help you get compensated for the wages that you would have made if you had not been subjected to disability discrimination.
 Another form of compensation that you may be able to recover from your disability discrimination in the workplace case is pain and suffering.

-You have one year from the date you were terminated to acquire a right-to-sue letter.
+You have one year from the termination date to acquire a right-to-sue letter.